 This recipe makes a dessert which is surprisingly light and fresh, it gets its sweetness largely from the fruit and the marzipan.

 If you are not a marzipan fan, this might change your mind, it’s a thin beautiful sliver of sweet nutty deliciousness to balance the fruit.
-The recipe here doesn’t taste of almond essence at all, it’s really well balanced, but if you’re a total whinger then leave the essence out and it will still taste amazing.
+The recipe here doesn’t taste of almond essence at all, it’s really well balanced, but if you or a family member are whingers then leave the essence out and it will still taste amazing.
 The essence does add a depth of flavour that balances really well with the strawberry and is worth trying.

 Sponge (Génoise – But let’s just go with sponge)